Allen Collins: Early life

-Career
+Career with Lynyrd Skynyrd

-Allen Collins joined Skynyrd in Jacksonville, Florida, just two weeks after its formation by Ronnie Van Zant and Gary Rossington, along with Bob Burns and Larry Junstrom.
+Collins joined Skynyrd in Jacksonville, Florida, just two weeks after its formation by Ronnie Van Zant and Gary Rossington, along with Bob Burns and Larry Junstrom.
 Knowing that Collins played guitar and owned his own equipment, the band decided to approach him about joining them.
 Van Zant and Burns both had a reputation for trouble, and Collins fled on his bicycle and hid up a tree when he saw them pull up in his driveway.
-They soon convinced him that they were not there to beat him up and he agreed to join the band, then known as The One Percent.
+They soon convinced him that they were not there to beat him up and he agreed to join the band, then known as "The One Percent".

 Collins and lead singer Ronnie Van Zant co-wrote many of the biggest Skynyrd hits, including "Free Bird", "Gimme Three Steps", and "That Smell".
 The band received national success beginning in 1973 while opening for the Who on their Quadrophenia tour.
+Collins played all of the leads on the iconic Freebird outro himself, doubling everything in the studio.
+Co-guitarist Gary Rossington said of the track, and Collins' part, "The whole long jam was Allen Collins himself.
+He was bad.
+He was super bad!
+He was bad-to-the-bone bad.
+When we put the solo together, we liked the sound of the two guitars, and I could’ve gone out and played it with him.
+But the way he was doin’ it, he was just so hot!
+He just did it once and did it again and it was done."

 On October 20, 1977, an airplane carrying the band crashed into a forest in Mississippi, killing three band members, including Van Zant.
-Collins was seriously injured in the crash, suffering two broken vertebrae in his neck and severe damage to his right arm.
-While amputation was recommended, Collins' father refused and he eventually recovered.
+Collins was seriously injured in the crash, suffering two broken vertebrae in his neck and severe damage to his left arm.
+Amputation was recommended but Collins's father refused, and he eventually recovered.

+Later life and death

-During the early 1980s, Collins continued to perform on stage in the Rossington-Collins Band which enjoyed modest success, releasing two albums (Anytime, Anyplace, Anywhere, and This Is the Way), and charting a few singles (notably "Don't Misunderstand Me").
+During the early 1980s Collins continued to perform onstage in the Rossington Collins Band, which enjoyed modest success, releasing two albums (Anytime, Anyplace, Anywhere and This Is the Way), and charting a few singles (notably "Don't Misunderstand Me").

-Tragedy struck again just as the Rossington Collins Band was getting off the ground.
-In 1980, during the first days of the debut concert tour, Collins's wife, Kathy, suddenly died of a hemorrhage during the miscarriage of their third child.
+In 1980, during the first days of the band's debut concert tour, Kathy died suddenly of a hemorrhage during the miscarriage of their third child.
 This forced the tour's cancellation.
-With the lingering effects of losing his friends in the plane crash, Kathy's death devastated Collins.

-The Rossington-Collins Band disbanded in 1982.
+The Rossington Collins Band disbanded in 1982.
 Collins continued to pursue music, starting the Allen Collins Band, which released one album, Here, There & Back in 1983.
-The six members included two Skynyrd bandmates: keyboardist Billy Powell and bassist Leon Wilkeson, along with lead singer Jimmy Dougherty, drummer Derek Hess, and guitarists Barry Lee Harwood and Randall Hall.
+The six members included two Skynyrd bandmates – keyboardist Billy Powell and bassist Leon Wilkeson – along with lead singer Jimmy Dougherty, drummer Derek Hess, and guitarists Barry Lee Harwood and Randall Hall.
 In 1984, Collins tried to resurrect the band, hiring Jacksonville guitarist Mike Owings and bassist Andy Ward King.
 Later members included guitarist-vocalist Michael Ray FitzGerald and bassist "Filthy Phil" Price.